MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/triggers.md

 In this example, the implicit [`Style`](xref:Xamarin.Forms.Style) targets [`Grid`](xref:Xamarin.Forms.Grid) objects.
 When the `IsToggled` property of the object set as the `BindingContext` of the `Grid` the `Style` is applied to is `true`, the background color of the `Grid` is set to black.
 When the `IsToggled` property of the bound object becomes `false`, a [`VisualState`](xref:Xamarin.Forms.VisualState) change is triggered, and the background color of the `Grid` becomes white.

 In addition, every time a [`VisualState`](xref:Xamarin.Forms.VisualState) change occurs, the [`IsActiveChanged`](xref:Xamarin.Forms.StateTriggerBase.IsActiveChanged) event for the `VisualState` is fired.
-Each `VisualState` registers an event handler for this event, which are shown in the following example:
+Each `VisualState` registers an event handler for the event, which are shown in the following example:

 ```csharp
 void OnCheckedStateIsActiveChanged(object sender, EventArgs e)